Rejuvenation Pruning for Shrubs

 How and when to rejuvenation prune

 This method of pruning involves cutting the entire plant to the ground or a few inches from the ground.
-Generally the best time to perform the cut is in later winter or early spring (March–April), prior to bud break, unless you have a shrub that blooms on old wood, in which case the cut should take place after blooms fade.
+Generally the best time to perform the cut is in late winter or early spring (March–April), prior to bud break, unless you have a shrub that blooms on old wood, in which case the cut should take place after blooms fade.
 This typically happens in June to ensure the plants have time to set flower buds for next spring.
-The pruned shrubs will respond naturally from environmental cues to begin growing again; thus, the turbulent weather and temperature swings we often face in the Northern Plains shouldn’t affect the timing of rejuvenation cuts.
+The pruned shrubs will respond naturally from environmental cues to begin growing again; thus, the turbulent weather and temperature swings we often face in spring shouldn’t affect the timing of rejuvenation cuts.

 When not to rejuvenation prune